zigius/docs/content/docs/reference/pkg/kubernetes/core/v1/service.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}ipFamily specifies whether this Service has a preference for a particular IP family (e.g. IPv4 vs. IPv6).
+    <dd>ipFamily specifies whether this Service has a preference for a particular IP family (e.g. IPv4 vs. IPv6).
 If a specific IP family is requested, the clusterIP field will be allocated from that family, if it is available in the cluster.
 If no IP family is requested, the cluster's primary IP family will be used.
 Other IP fields (loadBalancerIP, loadBalancerSourceRanges, externalIPs) and controllers which allocate external load-balancers should use the same IP family.
 Endpoints for this Service will be of this family.
 This field is immutable after creation.
-Assigning a ServiceIPFamily not available in the cluster (e.g. IPv6 in IPv4 only cluster) is an error condition and will fail during clusterIP assignment.{{% /md %}}</dd>
+Assigning a ServiceIPFamily not available in the cluster (e.g. IPv6 in IPv4 only cluster) is an error condition and will fail during clusterIP assignment.</dd>

     <dt class="property-optional"
             title="Optional">